zackad/phpunit-entity-tester/README.md

 ```php
 $tester->fluent(false);
 ```
-By default, the tester considere that the collection respect the unicity of its items.
+By default, the tester consider that the collection respect the unicity of its items.
-You can force the tester to considere thaht the collection don't respect the unicity like that :
+You can force the tester to consider that the collection don't respect the unicity like that :
 ```php
 $tester->unique(false);
 ```